Self-driven scoops scour waters

 Clearbot has enjoyed support from several programmes in addition to Start-up Express.
 “We joined the [University of Hong Kong Engineering Faculty’s] Tam Wing Fan Innovation Wing incubation project in May of 2019 for a four-month period until we won the Global Grand Challenges Summit in London Competition in September,” he said.

 Clearbot is is featured in Hong Kong Means Business' “Voice of Start-ups" series, showcasing the city’s vibrant entrepreneur scene.
-It is also participating in a technology promotion campaign organised by the HKTDC in collaboration with the Hong Kong Special Administrative Region Government from June to August.
-The three-month campaign promotes Hong Kong companies in healthtech, medtech, e-learning, e-business and smart-city technology, showcasing their products or solutions to overseas markets.
+It also participated in a technology promotion campaign organised by the HKTDC in collaboration with the Hong Kong Special Administrative Region Government in the middle of 2020.
+The three-month campaign promoted Hong Kong companies in healthtech, medtech, e-learning, e-business and smart-city technology, showcasing their products or solutions to overseas markets.

 - Environmental Protection